-Append the code fragment above to bingle.py and save the script as bingle_chk.py.
+Append the code fragment above to bingle.py and save the script as bingle\chk.py.
 Execute the simulation using the following command:

 '''

-$ mpirun -np 2 'which mpipython' bingle_chk.py
+$ mpirun -np 2 'which esysparticle' bingle_chk.py

 '''

-Upon completion of the simulation, type ls at the command prompt.
+Upon completion of the simulation, type 1s at the command prompt.
 Failing any errors, you should have a listing similar to the following: